-Dr. Kata Asztalos held a presentation about the main outcomes of the national PhD survey carried out by the DOSz (Organization of Hungarian PhD and DLA candidates).
+Dr. Kata Asztalos held a presentation about the main outcomes of the national PhD survey carried out by the DOSz.
 From all fields of science 1476 candidates gave answers related to their doctoral studies, financial background, motivation, career possibilities and freetime.
 The main conclusions are the followings: 1) Hungarian PhD candidates are highly satisfied with their supervisors but doctoral curricula are not acceptable by their opinion.
-Most of them have more status and work places to obtain satisfying salary, on average they work 9-10 hours a day, and have 3 hours as free time which they spend mostly with their family members.
+Most of them have more status and work places to obtain satisfying salary, on average they work 9-10 hours a day, and have hours as free time which they spend mostly with their family members.
 However still the academic carrier is the most popular career plan, private sector and self-employed sectors are also became more and more popular, especially among the youngest candidates.
 The analysis of the data is still in process, the detailed outcomes of the study will be published in Hungarian and international journals related to higher education.
 Eurodoc raised the topic: "Future Researchers with Disabilities: Challenges and Opportunities", this session was about unique challenges faced young future researchers with disabilities.
 Barriers such as little or no knowledge about the concept of disability, low expectations and negative attitude of people impacts their inclusion.
 Dr. Fabio Faraguna and Ms. Katarina Novak (Croatia) presented the Croatian case on accessibility to research career and obstacles which are present before starting and after obtaining PhD degree.
 According to the current situation, there is a higher productions of PhDs in comparison with the demands of the labor market, which results in the higher unemployability rate and outbound mobility for PhD researchers in Croatia."
 Mr. Dodik Setiawan Nur Heriyanto (Indonesia) made a presentation on joint collaboration and research opportunities in Indonesia.
-To increase innovations and human resources.
-Indonesia motivates for each Indonesian researchers to make collaboration research with foreign researchers.
+To increase innovations and human resources, Indonesia motivates for each Indonesian researchers to make collaboration research with foreign researchers.
 This motivation has been realized by national policy through supporting huge fund of research under the scheme of Ministry of Higher Education, Research, and Technology and also Ministry of Finance (LPDP).
-Using this scheme fund, foreign scholars especially European researchers are possible to conduct joint collaboration research with the Indonesian research institutions and/or Indonesian scholars."
+Using this scheme fund, foreign scholars especially European researchers are possible to conduct ioint collaboration research with the research Indonesian institutions and/or Indonesian scholars."
+Bringing more focus on postdocs, career and disciplinary issues is one of the annual goals for Eurodoc 2016/2017 Board.
 Outcomes of the Workshop: